Remod-org/ElectricFridge/README.md

   - `decay` -- If true, food inside an unpowered fridge will decay over time.
 If false, the next two configs will be unimportant.
   - `foodDecay` -- Percentage of food left behind on each stack at each timespan.
 The default of 0.98 should decrement by 2% on each run.
   - `timespan` -- How often to process food items in an unpowered fridge
+  - `blockPickup` -- If true, block picking up fridge if powered.
+  - `blockLooting` -- If true, block looting when fridge is NOT powered.